 Every taxpayer in Ethiopia is required to have a Taxpayer's Identification No. (TIN).
-The procedures to register for TIN, Value Added Tax (VAT) in Ethiopia are included here.
-This page also contains procedures related to value added tax (VAT), assessment, VAT payment, VAT filing, cancellation of VAT registration, VAT Records and VAT Invoices.
+The procedures to register for TIN and Value Added Tax (VAT) in Ethiopia are included here.
+This page also contains procedures related to cancellation of VAT registration, and VAT Records and VAT Invoices.

 TIN is a well-designed numbering system, which consists of numbers generated randomly and it has a self check digit, that is a number calculated from the digits forming the basic part of the TIN.

 There are two types of tax identification number; employment and business.
 Employment TIN is provided for employees who pay income tax in accordance with the applicable tax law.
 On the other hand, business TIN is provided for sole proprietors or business organizations that engage in business activity taxable in accordance with the applicable Ethiopian law.